 Keep Your Blood Tests Current

 It is critically important to stay current with your blood tests.
 At low MELD/PELD levels you will need blood tests less frequently, but, as the score rises, you will be told to get them on a more rigorous schedule.
-If the results are not updated on schedule, your MELD/PELD score will be lowered to a default number until you get the tests, and they are reported to UNOS.
+If the results are not updated on schedule, your MELD/PELD score, which is reported to UNOS, will be lowered to a default number until you get the tests.

 Let your caregiver in on your thoughts and how you are doing.
 Ask for help when you need it.